WerKarwerkar/social-media-client/README.md

 ## Local Setup

-# Prerequisites

-Please make sure that you have Node.js installed on your system.
+✅ Make sure that you have Node.js installed on your system.

-# Installation
+## Installation

 1. Clone this repository:
 git clone https://github.com/WerKarwerkar/social-media-client/tree/workflow